-In this work, we focus on developing a comprehensive solution for the general CGRA mapping problem.
-Our goal is to first formalize the CGRA mapping problem.
-We note that a number of recent works [40, 3, 7, 17, 18] in the literature formulate the CGRA mapping problem as subgraph homeomorphism problem [15].
-The idea is to test if the data flow graph (DFG) representing the loop kernel is subgraph homeomorphic to the modulo resource routing graph (MRRG) representing the CGRA resources and their interconnects.
+In this work, we focus on developing an efficient CGRA mapping algorithm that generates high quality solution with fast compilation time.
+To first formalize the CGRA mapping problem, we notice that a number of recent works [Tuhin and Norvell 2008; Alle et al. 2008; Brenner et al. 2009; Gnanaolivu et al. 2010; 2011] follow subgraph homeomorphism [Fortune et al. 1980] formalization.
+The idea is to test if the data flow graph (DFG) representing the loop kernel is subgraph homeomorphic to the modulo routing resource graph (MRRG) representing the CGRA resources and their interconnects.
 Homeomorphism formulation allows subdivision of the DFG edges when being mapped onto the MRRG, i.e., a DFG edge can be mapped as a chain of edges (path) on the MRRG.
-Alternatively, additional vertices on a path consisting of a chain of edges can be smoothed out to create a single edge.
-The additional nodes due to sub-division model the routing of data from the source to the target FUs if they are not connected directly.
-However, subgraph homeomorphism requires the edge mappings to be node-disjoint (except at end points) or edge-disjoint [15].
-While subgraph homeomorphism provides an elegant formulation of the CGRA mapping problem, it excludes the possibility of sharing the routing nodes among single source multiple target edges [35] (also called multinet [12]) leading to possible wastage of precious routing resources.
+Alternatively, additional vertices on a path consisting of a chain of edges on the MRRG can be smoothed out to create a single DFG edge.
+The additional nodes by sub-divisions model the routing of data from the source to the target FUs if they are not connected directly.
+However, subgraph homeomorphism requires the edge mappings to be node-disjoint (except at end points) or edge-disjoint [Fortune et al. 1980].
+While subgraph homeomorphism provides an elegant formulation of the CGRA mapping problem, it excludes the possibility of sharing the routing nodes among single source multiple target edges [Park et al. 2008] (also called multi-net [De Sutter et al. 2008]) leading to possible wastage of precious routing resources.

-Figure 1 illustrates subgraph homeomorphism formulation.
-Figure 1(a) shows a simple DFG (for simplicity we have removed the loop back edge) being mapped onto a 2x2 homogeneous mesh CGRA shown in Figure 1(b).
-The DFG is homeomorphic to the subgraph of the MRRG shown in Figure 1(c) and thus the subgraph represents a valid mapping (again for simplicity we have removed additional nodes of the MRRG).
+Figure 2 illustrates the subgraph homeomorphism formulation.
+Figure 2(a) shows a simple DFG (for simplicity we have removed the loop back edge) being mapped onto a 2x2 homogeneous mesh CGRA shown in Figure 2(b).
+The DFG is homeomorphic to the subgraph of the MRRG shown in Figure 2(c) and thus the subgraph represents a valid mapping (again for simplicity we have removed additional nodes of the MRRG).
 In this homeomorphic mapping, edges (1,3) and (1,4) have been routed through three additional routing nodes marked by R. Notice that each routing node has degree 2 and has been added through edge subdivision (marked by dashed edges).
 Alternatively, the routing nodes in the MRRG subgraph can be smoothed out to obtain the original DFG.
 As mentioned earlier, by definition, edge subdivision cannot support route sharing.